 Halloween Ghost in a Jar

 Want to prison a ghost at home?
-This simple DIY can let you do that in a jiffy.
+This simple and easy DIY can let you do that in a jiffy.
 You just need to make a small man-like structure which upholds cheesecloth like a ghost inside a mason jar and place it anywhere in your home.
 More at Landeelu.